 Puff pastry is made with the same ingredients as shortcrust, but has a soft, flaky and pillowy exterior due to the various layers in the dough that cause it to expand or ‘puff’ when baked.
 Layering the dough for puff pastry is time-consuming but the results speak for themselves.
 The water and butter expand and cause the pastry to rise from the steam.
 This creates gaps between the layers which gives it that airy texture and ‘puff’.
 The traditional croissant is made similarly to puff pastry with the addition of yeast and milk.

 Try these sweet Apple, Cinnamon and Pecan Nut Puff Pastry Rolls

 Rough Puff Pastry (Flaky)

-Not to be confused with puff pastry above.
-Rough puff pastry, also known as flaky pastry, is a light, unleavened dough that resembles puff pastry once baked.
+Not to be confused with puff pastry, rough puff pastry, is a light, unleavened dough that resembles puff pastry once baked.
 It relies on large lumps of shortening (fat) throughout the pastry that keeps the rolled particles of dough separate from each other.
 This results in a light flaky pastry distinct from puff pastry.
 This type of dough is commonly used to make sausage rolls, pasties and plaits.

 PASTRIES FROM AFAR

-Choux pastry is a sweet French pastry that lends itself well to being filled with piped creams and fillings to make delicious little treats such as éclairs and cream puffs.
+Choux pastry is a sweet French pastry that is most commonly filled with piped creams and fillings to make delicious little treats such as éclairs and cream puffs.
 The pastry is made from flour, butter, water and eggs for extra richness.
 The basic dough is cooked over the stove and eggs are added thereafter to provide leavening.